 Effective: January 1, 2020

+Revised: January 1, 2022

+Replace Section 403 of the Standard Specifications with the following:

+“SECTION 403.
+BITUMINOUS SURFACE TREATMENT WITH FOG SEAL

-Description.
+403.01 Description.
 This work shall consist of constructing a single or multiple course bituminous surface treatment with fog seal.

 A-1.
-A-1 shall consist of a bituminous seal coat material and a seal coat aggregate with a bituminous fog seal material.
+A-1 shall consist of an emulsified asphalt and a seal coat aggregate with an emulsified asphalt fog seal.

 A-2.
-A-2 shall consist of a bituminous cover coat material and a cover coat aggregate, and a bituminous seal coat material and seal coat aggregate with a bituminous fog seal material.
+A-2 shall consist of an emulsified asphalt and a cover coat aggregate, and an emulsified asphalt and seal coat aggregate with an emulsified asphalt fog seal.

 A-3.
-A-3 shall consist of two separate applications of a bituminous cover coat material and cover coat aggregate, and a bituminous seal coat material and seal coat aggregate with a bituminous fog seal material.
+A-3 shall consist of two separate applications of an emulsified asphalt and cover coat aggregate, and an emulsified asphalt and seal coat aggregate with an emulsified asphalt fog seal.

-Materials.
+403.02 Materials.
 Materials shall be according to the following.